Fun trails through big mountains

 Trail systems galore

-Experienced riders, or anyone looking for more variety, should either head to the Lussi and Logger Trails or the Craig Wood Trails.
+Experienced riders, or anyone looking for more variety, should either head to Heaven Hill or the Craig Wood Trails.
 The former is accessible from town and has the highest concentration of single track in the area, while part of the latter is built on the side of an old ski hill.
+If you are looking for some leisure, or to stretch the legs before mountain biking, hit up the Adirondack Rail Trail.

 No bike?
 No problem!
 You can rent everything you need from one of our local gear shops.
 And be sure to ask staff there about trail conditions before heading out!
 While you’re in town, don’t forget to check out the Wilmington Mountain Bike Fest, held every summer.
-2023 dates are due to be announced, so be sure to keep an eye on our events page for this, and for other group rides and activities!
+Keep an eye on our events page for this, and for other group rides and activities!

 We invite you to take the Ride with Gratitude pledge and live out the principles that help make our trails accessible and here for good.